 Both the split squat and lunge have unique advantages.
 You can load the split squat the heaviest.
 Since you’re performing the exercise in place, you don’t have other movements reducing your balance.

-So, heavy barbell loads and even hands-supported safety bar split squats can be the main strength and hypertrophy exercises to build mass.
+So, heavy barbell loads and even hands-supported safety bar split squats can be the main strength and hypertrophy exercises to build muscle.
 Doing this will maximize the tension on the quadriceps and glutes.
 That’s not to say you can’t also perform high rep split squats to feel the burn.

 While you can’t load the lunge as heavily, the alternating legs make them more bearable when performing high reps.
 Because each leg gets a short rest between reps, some lactate and the accompanying hydrogen ions that contribute to fatigue and the burn can be cleared.